“Simplify, Simplify, Simplify” –Henry David Thoreau

 - Next I wet my face with warm water and apply a tiny bit of olive oil as moisturizer.
 I have dry skin so I need this extra step after I’m done getting the make up off my face.
 Make sure to apply the oil while your face is wet so it soaks in good.
 I put any left over oil on my lips!
 GREAT lip gloss and lip balm too!

-- F is for Flexibility
+- I is for Improvise